ionelmc/pytest-benchmark/docs/usage.rst

                         Dump a JSON report into PATH.
 Note that this will include the complete data (all the timings, not just the stats).
-  --benchmark-elasticsearch
-                        Save data to elasticsearch instead of json files.
-  --benchmark-elasticsearch-host=URL
-                        Address of elasticsearch host.
-  --benchmark-elasticsearch-index=INDEX
-                        Elasticsearch index to save data in.
-  --benchmark-elasticsearch-doctype=DOCTYPE
-                        Elasticsearch doctype of inserted data.

 Markers